 The Agile Awards were created to recognise and award the top Agile talent.
 The event is for today's practitioners and senior leaders who exemplify characteristics of conviction, passion, and courage.
 It recognises the challenge of adopting the discipline and serves to publicly recognise their efforts.
+Now in their seventh year the Agile Awards presented by Yoh are a truly global event with nominations and winners from around the world offering a unique platform for recognition and success in the Agile world.

 The Agile Manifesto, developed in February 2001, encapsulates the essence of the practice: